 James H Willmon, P. Eng.

 Vice-President Corporate Evaluations

-NI 51-101 Evaluation, Audit and Review Report Report on Resources Data By Independent Qualified Resources Evaluator or Auditor Report on Resources Data
+NI 51-101 Audit and Review Report

+Report on Resources Data

+By Independent Qualified Resources Evaluator or

+Auditor

+Report on Resources Data

-To the Board of Directors of Teck Resources Limited (the "Company");
+To the Board of Directors of Teck Resources Limited (the "Company")

-Sproule Unconventional Limited ("Sproule") prepared an independent geological evaluation and an independent review of the mine, tailings and extraction plans for the Company's Frontier and Equinox projects, as of December 31, 2010.
-Sproule was also requested to estimate the Contingent Resources for the oil sands projects upon completion of the above technical evaluation and review.
+Sproule Unconventional Limited "(Sproule") prepared an independent audit and review of the mine, tailings and extraction plans, and the environmental and regulatory issues for the Company's Frontier and Equinox projects, as of December 31, 2011.
+Sproule also conducted a high-level economic analysis upon completion of the above technical audit and review.